 The list of lifelong costs associated with a spinal cord injury includes:

-The price of a spinal cord injury can add up quickly for many reasons.
+The economic cost of a spinal cord injury can add up quickly for many reasons.
 The injury itself may require many expensive ongoing treatments.
 Health complications are also common, such as infections, blood clots and respiratory issues.
 These can require additional medical care.
 If a victim has been paralyzed due to a spine injury, he or she may need many different assistive devices, such as special beds, showers and vehicles.
 Those with the most severe spine injuries may require around-the-clock care.

 Because the spinal cord exists in a fairly closed environment, it is susceptible to mechanical compression injuries from such causes as herniated disks, cord swelling, blood collection (hematoma) or fluid collection (abscess).
 Lack of blood flow to the spinal cord (cord ischemia) is another potential cause of spinal cord injury.